Tavistock Town Hall: History

-Following a significant increase in population, largely associated with the status of Tavistock as a market town, the area became an urban district in 1898.
+The borough council, which had not met for many years, was abolished under the Municipal Corporations Act 1883.
+However, following a significant increase in population, largely associated with the status of Tavistock as a market town, the area became an urban district in 1898.
 The council used the town hall as a venue for civic events and located the council officers and their departments at purpose-built council chambers in Drake Road which were completed in the late 19th century.
-The Russell family sold various properties in the town, including the guildhall, the town hall, the council chambers and various public amenities to the urban district council for a price agreed by arbitration in order to meet death duty obligations in 1913.
+The Russell family sold various properties in the town, including the guildhall, the town hall, the council chambers and various public amenities, including the corn market, to the urban district council for a price agreed by arbitration in order to meet death duty obligations in 1913.

 After the Plymouth Blitz, a series of bombing raids carried out by the Luftwaffe on Plymouth during the Second World War, the town hall was used as peripheral rest centre for Plymouth residents displaced by the destruction.
 Then, in December 1943, soldiers of the 29th Infantry Division of the United States Army, who were preparing for Operation Overlord, hosted a party in the town hall for children from the Plymouth Road Primary School.
 Significant visitors included the future Deputy Prime Minister, Michael Heseltine, who delivered a speech in the town hall in January 1966 as part of his successful campaign to be elected the local member of parliament in the 1966 general election.